groznyfranek/PUT_Project_Checkers/README.md

-I know that this project and code is very very bad, but it can show how I have improved.
+I know that this project and code is very very bad.